Manual Therapy in Langley, BC

 • Reduce soft tissue inflammation.

-• Posture Correction training.
+• Posture re-training.

-Conditions commonly treated with Manual Therapy
+Conditions commonly treated with hand’s-on manual therapy.

 • Ankle sprains